 How the Cold War Started

 The Cold War had its roots in World War II.
 At the war’s end in 1945, the Potsdam Conference divided Germany and its capital, Berlin, as well as Austria and its capital, Vienna.
 The stakeholders were the Soviet Union, the U.S., the U.K., and France.
 During the conference, President Harry Truman mentioned to Soviet leader Joseph Stalin that the U.S. had successfully tested an atomic bomb.
 His implied threat chilled relations between the two former World War II allies and kicked off decades of Cold War animosity and espionage between the two sides.

 The impact of the Cold War can still be seen worldwide, roughly 75 years after its start.
 Many of the effects of the Cold War are so ingrained in the American experience that we just take them for granted.
 We’ve learned to live with the threat of nuclear annihilation and ongoing conflicts in world hotspots.
 At the same time, we’ve benefited from the technological innovations sparked by NASA and other advances of the era.

 NASA has done more than land a man on the moon.
-In 2020, for example, NASA funded 23 research concepts with $7 million to further space technologies.
+In 2020, for example, it funded 23 research concepts with $7 million to further space technologies.